 Cape Hatteras NS currently provides online information for visitors arriving by private vehicle or airplane.
-However, there is no online information or wayfinding information specifically for alternate modes of travel such as bicyclists, pedestrians, marine, and public transportation.
+However, there is no online information or wayfinding information specifically for alternate modes of travel such as bicycle and pedestrian modes and marine and public transportation.
 Such information is necessary to improve mobility and wayfinding and to encourage use of alternate modes.